CPW42/Learning_Journal/README.md

-idea for what the tutorials will be connected to: a similar doom mechanics from the first 2 games
+idea for what the tutorials will be connected to: a similar doom mechanics from the first 2 games a simple start menu enemy following the player form the moment they are created a enemy spawner player projectiles

 tutorial 1:

 first person player movement similar to doom these are moving forwad and back to where the player is facing.
 Moving left and right to where the player is facing.